-The provisions of Section 80E of the Income Tax Act, 1961, specifically caters to educational loans.
-This section offers deductions which apply to the interest component of these loans.
-Moreover, these deductions can only be claimed by individuals once repayment for said loan has started.
-Taxpayers can avail these loans for themselves or on behalf of their children, spouse and students who are their legal wards.
+The provisions of Section 80E of the Income Tax Act, 1961, specifically cater to educational loans.
+This section offers deductions that apply to the interest component of these loans.
+Moreover, these deductions can only be claimed by individuals once repayment for a said loan has started.
+Taxpayers can avail these loans for themselves or on behalf of their children, spouse, and students who are their legal wards.

 For instance, let’s say Ram had taken a loan for higher studies and is now paying back the loan amount in EMIs.
-He will be able to claim 80E deduction, which is offered on the interest components of EMIs.
+He will be able to claim interest on education loan deduction, which is offered on the interest components of EMIs.

 Individuals need to meet certain eligibility criteria to claim tax deductions under Section 80E of Income Tax Act: